 That was the end of that story.
 Sure enough though, towards the end of my time in Italy, and as I realized the bitter reality that I was to go back to Abu Dhabi… (aka my apparent prison at the time)… Canada all of a sudden, didn’t sound all too bad.
 And before leaving Italy for good, I gave the Canadian embassy a call and I went and got the police certificate that was one of the requirements of the immigration application… I thought to myself why not, let me get it, just in case.

 Within 2 months of being in Abu Dhabi, my papers for immigration were sent.
-Few years later, I got my landing papers and got my butt on a plane across the Atlantic for the very first time.
+A few years later, I got my landing papers and got my butt on a plane across the Atlantic for the very first time.
 Canada was home… the sweetest home… for the following 10 years.
 I would never have gotten onto the path I’m currently on with life coaching and working with youth and with women had I not gone to Canada.
 Therefore, I have so much gratitude for Canada and all it represents to me.